-== ownCloud Avatar Integration
+ownCloud Avatar Integration

-In this case the user cannot alter their avatar (on their Personal page) as it must be changed in LDAP. 'jpegPhoto' is preferred over 'thumbnailPhoto'.
+ownCloud supports user profile pictures, which are also called avatars.
+If a user has a photo stored in the jpegPhoto or thumbnailPhoto attribute on your LDAP server, it will be used as their avatar.
+In this case the user cannot alter their avatar (on their Personal page) as it must be changed in LDAP. jpegPhoto is preferred over thumbnailPhoto.